 As described at the top of this post, choosing the right tour provider can be a daunting task.
 Google “ha long bay cruise” and you’ll see just how many there are to choose from.
 Aside from picking the right company, you’ll need to decide how long you’d like your cruise to be.
 The most popular options seem to be a day trip, 2D1N, and 3D2N.

 I trust Klook and I couldn’t pass up that big a discount so the decision was easy for me.
-I wound up paying a total of USD 246 (from USD 410) for the 2D1N Luxury Cruise which included our room, all the meals above, all attraction entrance fees, round trip transportation from Hanoi, a bottle of wine, and a couple of beers if I remember correctly.
-Bien was so apologetic of the mixup with our booking that he offered us beer instead of complimentary fruits.
-I think he may have even given us four free beers.
-In any case, what an awesome deal right?
+I wound up paying a total of USD 228 (from USD 359) for the 2D1N Deluxe Cruise which included our room, all the meals above, all attraction entrance fees, and round trip transportation from Hanoi.
+Pretty good deal right?
 Aside from this Ha Long Bay Cruise, I purchased Klook vouchers for pocket wifi rental and a day trip to Hoa Lu and Tam Coc as well.
 We were happy with all of them.

 As for the length of the cruise, I did some research and determined that 2D1N was the perfect length for us.
 It’s 3.5 hours each way from Hanoi so the day trip was out of the question.
 It’s too short and rushed and it won’t give you a complete Ha Long Bay experience.
 Some people said that 3D2N felt a little long and redundant so we figured 2D1N was the perfect amount of time for us, and it was.
 It gave us a fulfilling Ha Long Bay experience and we never felt rushed or bored.
 If you have no particular interest in sailing or exploring as much of Ha Long Bay as you can, then 2D1N is the ideal amount of time in my opinion.